 5. Above all, devise a method that works best for you

-Above all, establish a method and stick to it.
-The contents of your collection, the value of your bottles and your storage space are just a few factors that may influence how you organize.
+Establish a method and stick to it.
+The contents of your collection, the value of your bottles, and your storage space are just a few factors that may influence how you organize.

 If you collect wine from all over the world, you could arrange sections according to regions.
 If you live in earthquake country, you may want to store expensive bottles on the bottom where they’ll be the safest.
 If you have double-deep racks, you could stack the same bottles in the front and the back so you won’t need to pull the front bottle to check what’s behind it.